 The Principal Investigator (PI) reviews Policies and Definitions.
 Reviewing this form provides a definition of research and of minimal risk according to federal regulations and a description of proposals that qualify as non-research, exempt research, and research that can be reviewed in an expedited manner.
-The PI must also be familiar with the ethical principles put forth in the Belmont Report as evidenced by a certificate of completion from the National Institute of Health (NIH) training.
+The PI must also be familiar with the ethical principles put forth in the Belmont Report as evidenced by a certificate of completion from the National Institute of Health (NIH) training found at: http://phrp.nihtraining.com/users/login/php.